 This group looked at how community-university partnerships could bring people from very different backgrounds together to make better and more resilient collective futures.
 The work package also involved community partners and academics from Crete, Sweden, England, Wales and Scotland, including Boingboing.
 Together they explored how resilience-based approaches could help individuals and communities navigate stressful and challenging life situations while maintaining or developing their well-being.

-Work package 2 on the the historical context of civic engagement is coordinated by Sarah Banks, Professor in the School of Applied Social Sciences at Durham University.
+Coordinated by Sarah Banks, Professor in the School of Applied Social Sciences at Durham University.

-Work package 3 on the cultural context of civic engagement is coordinated by Kate Pahl, Professor in Literacies in Education at the University of Sheffield.
+Coordinated by Kate Pahl, Professor in Literacies in Education at the University of Sheffield.